yellowflowersorganics-star/smartcrop-os/COMMERCIALIZATION_STATUS.md

 ## 🚀 You're Ready to Build!

-**SmartCrop OS → Yellow Flowers SmartFarm Cloud transformation is well-planned and ready to execute.**
+**CropWise → Yellow Flowers SmartFarm Cloud transformation is well-planned and ready to execute.**

 The foundation is solid, the architecture is designed, the economics are viable, and the path forward is clear.
 You now have everything you need to build a successful commercial SaaS platform!